NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 Some of us remember getting chickenpox as a kid – it was hard to be told not to scratch when it itched so bad!
 For some adults, the dread of chickenpox comes back as shingles.

 Shingles is a reactivation of the chickenpox virus – varicella-zoster virus – which lives inactive in our tissue where years later it can become shingles, resulting in a painful rash.
+About 40 percent of people who get shingles feel a burning, shooting pain for months or years after the rash is gone.
+It’s called postherpetic neuralgia, or PHN.

 Gary Kaufman, MD, FACP, Chair of the Department of Medicine at NorthShore, shares the various signs and symptoms of shingles: